mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

 ## Problem

-When Telco provider is routing trafic based on SIP To: field, not based on SIP URI field, cisco gateway get only pilot number and can't route call to real destination.
+When Telco provider is routing traffic based on SIP _To:_ field, not based on SIP _RequestURI_ field, cisco gateway gets only pilot number and can't route call to real destination.

 SIP INVITE sample:
 ```